 A written procedure manual containing procedures for all activities of the ACHDLS will be maintained and readily available at all times to personnel in each testing site.

-The manual will be reviewed at least biannually by the laboratory director and/or the technical consultants.
+The manual will be reviewed annually by the laboratory director and/or the technical consultants.